bNesisDeveloper/bNesis/Docs/home.md

 **Advantages:** *ability to use multiple applications, independence from intermediate servers*.

 **Thin client mode**.
-In this case, bNesis SDK is delivered as a library for .NET and works with cloud services through **bNesis API Server** provided as the server software:
+In this case, bNesis SDK is delivered as a libraryand works with cloud services through **bNesis API Server** provided as the server software:
 * At the API level, functional of Thin client is fully compatible with Rich client, the only difference is that in the case of Thin client, the OAUTH authorization takes place on the side and in the context of bNesis API Server.
 In particular, it allows you to distribute OAUTH authorization for a single account across multiple workstations.
 * NuGet install packages and version control support is provided.
 * In the case of changes in the cloud services API, you don't need to update your application.